3 Weeks In The UK Itinerary

 Let’s start with London, it’s easier to get around by either using hop on-hop off bus or using public transport.
 There’s also a bus tour with cruise.

-South and southwest of London:
+South and Southwest of London:

 • The Royal Pavillion